bannerblack/SvelteKit-Tauri-Setup-Script/README.md

 # Sveltekit + Tauri Setup Script

-This project automates the creation of a SvelteKit + Tauri project using the default Sveltekit and Tauri command line tools, meaning you are always setting up with the most up-to-date packages and generated files.
+This project automates the creation of a [SvelteKit](https://svelte.dev/docs/kit/introduction) + [Tauri](https://v2.tauri.app/) project using the default SvelteKit and Tauri command line tools, ensuring you are always setting up with the most up-to-date packages and official generated files.

 #### This script: